 If you’re wondering why a person would choose to become ambidextrous, you are not alone.

-As I peel back my memory and try to think of why and how to become ambidextrous, I am wondering all these things too.
-Does it help that my memory is faulty at best?
-Not particularly!
+As I peel back my memory and I try to think, why I wanted to become ambidextrous, I am wondering all the things too.

-Every time.
-It doesn’t matter if I am challenging myself to something small like writing with my nondominant hand or big like learning to ride a motorcycle, learning is hard!
+It doesn’t matter if I am challenging myself to something small like writing with my nondominant hand or big like a rocket on wheels, learning is hard!
 It should be called hardening.

-Of all the skills I have tried, teaching my left hand to write legibly was one of my easier endeavors.
+Of all the skills I have tried, teaching my left hand to write legibly was one of the easier endeavors.
 I didn’t need any special skills or equipment.
 I just needed time to write an excessive amount of ugly words.

 Need to leave a message for Mr. BuLL?
 Good luck reading that after I practiced my ambidexterity.
-Signing for a bill?

 Not looking guilty after passing back the receipt because I did the thing and practiced ambidexterity.

-It’s these little opportunities that have built up habits of success.
-It’s not like these people know that I can write better than a third-grader.
-They probably think I just have awful handwriting, I can live with that.
+It’s these little opportunities that built success.
+It’s not like these people know that I can write better than a third grader, they probably think I just have awful handwriting.

-Why did I do this?
 Who would put themselves through this ego-checking, ugly-writing, backseat-adulting process?
 Why this of all the free hobbies in the world?
-Outside of sounding cool (yes, I am shallow at times!).
+Outside of sounding cool, of course.

-I thought that being able to write with my nondominant hand would be handy if I ever broke my right hand.
+I thought being able to write with my nondominant hand would be handy if I ever broke my right hand.

 I don’t shoot for perfection.
 Seriously, it’s the worst.
 Perfection manipulates fun into frustration.